rareshatha/arabic-text-classification-arabert/README.md

 ## Fine-Tuning Configuration

-The model was fine-tuned using the Hugging Face `Trainer` API.
+The model is fine-tuned using the Hugging Face `Trainer` API.

-Main training settings:

 | Parameter               |      Value |
 | ----------------------- | ---------: |